LNSOTOM/fvc_composition/README.md

-Sophia Hoyer (School of Geography, Planning, and Spatial Sciences, UTAS), Molly Marshall (School of Geography, Planning, and Spatial Sciences, UTAS), Dr Agustina Barros (Researcher at National Scientific and Technical Research Council) and Dr Sebastian Rossi (Researcher at National Scientific and Technical Research Council),
+Sophia Hoyer (School of Geography, Planning, and Spatial Sciences, UTAS), Molly Marshall (School of Geography, Planning, and Spatial Sciences, UTAS), Dr Agustina Barros (Researcher at National Scientific and Technical Research Council) and Dr Sebastian Rossi (Researcher at National Scientific and Technical Research Council).